streamlink/streamlink/docs/plugin_matrix.rst

 =================== ==================== ===== ===== ===========================
 Name                URL(s)               Live  VOD   Notes
 =================== ==================== ===== ===== ===========================
-adultswim           adultswim.com        Yes   Yes   Streams may be geo-restricted, some VOD streams are protected by DRM. afreeca             afreecatv.com        Yes   No afreecatv           afreeca.tv           Yes   No
+abweb               abweb.com            Yes   No    Requires a login and a subscription. adultswim           adultswim.com        Yes   Yes   Streams may be geo-restricted, some VOD streams are protected by DRM. afreeca             afreecatv.com        Yes   No afreecatv           afreeca.tv           Yes   No